The generalised distribution semantics and projective families of distributions: Discussion and conclusion

-The main results of the paper showed that all projective families of distributions that can be represented in the generalised distribution semantics satisfy the Strong Independence Property, which restricts models to a stochastic-block-model construction as well as an additional property that ensures that symmetry is possible.
-In practice, one is less interested in the total distribution of a probabilistic logic program and more in its reducts; the free component of the probabilstic logic program is usually seen as ``error terms'' that are marginalised out, and the deterministic part will often contain auxiliary predicates too.
-Thus the main results give a complete characterisation of the reducts of probabilistic logic programs as exactly the reducts of projective families of distributions with the SIP that are not essentially asymmetric.
-Unfortunately SIP is not conserved under reduct, since reducts of traces are usually not traces in the smaller vocabulary.
-However, the {\em (Constant) Independence Property}, a much studied weaker condition than SIP, is clearly preserved (see \cite{ParisV15,RonelV16} for this notion and the following paragraphs): \begin{defn} Let $\varphi$ and $\psi$ be quantifier-free $L$ formulas whose variables have been ground to elements of a domain, and who do not mention any joint element.
-Then the probability of $\varphi \wedge \psi$ is the product of the probabilities of $\varphi$ and $\psi$. \end{defn} Therefore every reduct of a projective generalised PLP satisifies IP, which precludes modelling dependencies between the validity of relation symbols for different tuples in a projective way.
-In unary vocabularies, the situation is clearer: There, IP and SIP coincide, and the families that can be modelled are precisely those which are expressible by independently choosing 1-traces for every element according to a prescribed probability for every 1-trace.
-The restrictiveness of this fragment can be gleaned from de Finetti's representation theorem, which represents any projective family of distributions over a unary vocabulary as an {\em infinite mixture\/} of such basic distributions.
+Let $\varphi$ and $\psi$ be quantifier-free $L$ formulas whose variables have been ground to elements of a domain, and who do not mention any joint element.
+Then the probability of $\varphi \wedge \psi$ is the product of the probabilities of $\varphi$ and $\psi$. \end{defn}

+Therefore every reduct of a projective generalised PLP satisfies IP, which precludes modelling dependencies between the validity of relation symbols for different tuples in a projective way.
+In unary signatures, the situation is clearer: There, IP and SIP coincide, and the families that can be modelled are precisely those which are expressible by independently choosing 1-traces for every element according to a prescribed probability for every 1-trace.
+The restrictiveness of this fragment can be gleaned from de~Finetti's representation theorem, which uniquely represents any projective family of distributions over a unary signature as an {\em infinite mixture\/} of such basic distributions \citep[Chapter 9]{ParisV15}.